emanueleminotti/ID2223-ScalableMLDL_Lab1/notebooks/airquality/README.md

 - **Malmö – Dalaplan**

 These sensors were selected because they provide **high-quality historical data** on https://aqicn.org.

-### ✅ LLM-Powered Personalization
-The system augments the prediction interface with LLM reasoning.
-For each query, the system injects:

-- User location
-- Current date
-- Predicted PM2.5 values
-- Historical measurements from the Feature Store
-- (Future) Health sensitivity profile

-Users can ask natural-language questions such as:

-> “How will the air quality change this week at Rådhuset?”
-> “Was the PM2.5 higher last weekend than today at Dalaplan?”

 ### ✅ Reproducible Serverless ML Pipelines
 Using **Hopsworks**, **GitHub Actions**, and **Jupyter notebooks**, we implemented: